jimenarioja/jimenarioja/README.md

 ## 📬 Let's connect!

 - 💼 [LinkedIn] (https://www.linkedin.com/in/jimenarioja)
-- 🗣️ Open to collaborations, internships, side projects or just chatting about data and tech
+- 🗣️ Open to collaborations, internships, side projects or just chatting about data and tech.

 ---

-### This is the GitHub of a lucky girl 🍀 who focuses on the process, not the outcome.
+##### This is the GitHub of a lucky girl 🍀 who focuses on the process, not the outcome.

 <!--
 **jimenarioja/jimenarioja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.